 Former French majors and minors have gone on to dental school, medical school, law school, advanced degrees in education, graduate school in humanities and sciences.
 Many of them attribute their competitive edge to proficiency in a second language and exposure to other cultures.

 Below is information on:

 - French major requirements

 - French clusters

 - Contact information

-- Four courses in French literature and culture including:
+Four or more elective courses in French literature and culture including: